Skip to main content

 Paid in advance

 If you opt for your Holiday Pay to be “Paid in Advance,” it implies that it will be included in each payment you receive upfront.
-This means that we will be disbursing all the income available to you in advance, considering your gross taxable pay, before you take any time off.

 Consequently, you will not receive any payment while you are on vacation or not working, as all the available income has already been paid to you.
 You have the flexibility to modify your holiday pay preference at any time by providing a written request.